COMIC ART APPRAISAL GUIDE

 Once you’ve researched the public sector you should have a decent understanding of your collections potential value.
 If you’re a collector, it’s a good idea to search the artist to see if he / she has a website.
 This will allow you to compare your work against the the value of comparable pieces listed on their website.
 You might even be able to contact the artist directly and get some further insights on the works.
 Educating yourself as much as possible about the artist and history of your collection can be very helpful in determining it’s true market value.

-If you are confident with your research and believe that your self appraisal has yeilded a satisfactory result for your collection you should document your findings and list your references for future use.
+If you are confident with your research and believe that your self appraisal has yielded a satisfactory result for your collection you should document your findings and list your references for future use.
 If you decide to sell the artwork based on your appraisal it would help to include these notes in the listing and as part of the sale of your piece.
 However, if you feel that you have a rare and valuable piece you would be well served to have a professional appraisal done on the work before offering it for sale.
 This will help protect you and your buyer.

 PROFESSIONAL ART APPRAISAL

-Please note we only accept requests from serious collectors and investors.
-There is a fee for this service and you will be required to pay all fees up front.
-We enjoy helping others with their collections but a professional appraisal requires extensive research and is conducted by a professional appraiser with years of training and experience and this can only be offered as a paid service.
+A professional appraisal requires extensive research and is conducted by a professional appraiser with years of training and experience and this can only be offered as a paid service.

 See our section on Selling Comic Art for more information.